Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 ## Freedom like in...
 Free Software

-We live in a distopy that we are trained to ignore.
+We live in a [dystopia](https://en.wikipedia.org/wiki/Dystopia) that we are trained to ignore.

 We would never accept that a stranger should read or write all of our mails for us.
 Not even for free.